benjithedalilama/alice-frontend/final.md

 #### Automatic Change Detection
 During development, both my frontend and backend services automatically recompile upon saving changes.
 This enables quick development time by automating the recompilation process.

+## Appendix
+### Appendix A
+#### LOs
+#abstraction - The service API calls are an abstraction of the actual service logic.
+In the backend, my service deals with the direct database modifications and reading which allows my API to use a much more abstract class to access the database indirectly.
+This abstraction relates to the separation of concerns because we do not need to worry about security or accessing the database in the API, just with the service.
+Abstraction is always a balance.
+Abstraction takes time and sometimes ends up increasing the complexity instead of reducing it when the actual code being run is hidden under layers and layers of abstractions.
+Thus, is important to weigh how much an abstraction will be used/understood to determine if its worth the time and effort.

+#designpatterns - I followed design patterns surrounding Docker and deployment with docker containers.
+For example, I have a docker-compose.yml and an override file that only overrides on development, but is not present in the production systems, a design pattern seen in the Docker community to ensure consistency and replicability of the image.

+#modularity - I dockerized my application to ensure that each component is self-contained (frontend, backend, database).
+I split my application into these different services because each of them has a server running.
+This way, they can talk to each other as independent agents to exchange information.
+Specifically, as discussed earlier, I split the backend service into the backend and database services because there is a prebuilt Mongo image that works out of the box for an easy dockerized database.

+#scalability - My deployment pipeline simply tests the different images, then deploys them in containers on Hyper.sh.
+This also allows for easy scalability in the future where I can add in automatic load balancing and other scaling functions on a platform like AWS ECR/EC2.
+Docker greatly enables scaling horizontally while the tests present in my application provide scalability by simplifying maintenance and debugging.
+Tests help with the more human side of scaling to ensure people understand when changes they made breaks the behavior of code someone else wrote which is especially useful when a team is growing and not all team members have knowledge of the codebase and the impacts of their changes.

+#separationofconcerns - My choice to outsource the database calls to services for specific models allowed me to greatly simplify the logic in my API calls.
+The service deals with making calls to the database, while the API uses the service.
+Throughout my codebase I separate concerns to isolate functionality and simplify structure.

+### Appendix B
+#### HCs
+#algorithms - Most of the codebase is not made up of algorithms, however in my API server logic I use algorithms to interact with the database using data from API calls from the client.
+For example, I check the hashed password the user attempts a login with the one stored in the database, and on any API calls made, I verify that the token the user sends with the API call is valid.

+#analogies - I use analogies to compare both spaghetti and car engines to a software system.
+I relate concepts from software development to accessible concepts from everyday life to help the reader understand the behavior of systems I’m describing.

+#biasmitigation - Sunk cost is rife in software development.
+Developers implement features, code, algorithms, endpoints, and then hang on to it for dear life, but code has to be let go.
+I avoided sunk cost fallacies by deleting thousands of lines of code, when necessary, in the process of building Alice.

+#breakitdown - I split the project into multiple hierarchies and multiple subproblems.
+I first split it into user research & product, interface design, frontend implementation, backend implementation, infrastructure, deployment, and devops

+#constraints - Imposing constraints around codebase complexity forced me to pragmatically design and implement my product by not over-optimizing code.
+More specifically, constraining the standard form of CSS files with BEM, access to the database with services, and implementing Redux to manage the frontend, among other measures, enabled me to reduce the complexity of the codebase and aided in building a more sustainable codebase.

+#expectedutility - Software development is a constant optimization problem where you approximate where the best use of your time is to improve the codebase and move towards the goals you set.
+Upon changing code, my docker images had to be rebuilt and pushed up.
+I spent time figuring out how to speed this process up/automate it/get rid of it.
+Automating the docker image process by mounting a volume sped up development time by at least 1 minute every time I spin up my application, which happens about 4 times per day during development, 15 days per month, for four months.
+I weighed the amount of time I would save over four months (~4 hours) and the time it would take to automate the process (~1 hour) to determine that it was worth my time (+3 hours of productivity).

+#multipleagents - Miscommunication between engineers is one cause of risk in a software system.
+Although only one person worked on this system, I wrote it for a nonexistent team.
+I needed to write the system with the understanding that multiple people are needed to work on a software system.
+My main design decisions factor in that miscommunication between people is what causes catastrophic failure.

+#nudge - If you write tests effectively you can nudge engineers to use sustainable software development practices.
+Due to the automated deployment pipeline, if there is a problem with newly pushed code, it does not deploy it because breaking tests warn the system that the engineer is pushing up broken code.
+If the engineer really wanted to push up breaking code they would have to manually deploy the system which would be difficult and unreliable.
+Tests are to nudge engineers to make sure their code doesn’t break parts of the application.

+#plausibility - I learned the hard way that building out a massive device management platform was implausible given the time and resources I had.
+The plans I had were too grand; however, my ability to iterate and adapt my project helped me shave down the system to become much more plausible.

+#rightproblem - Instead of trying to write code for concision and beauty I wrote it for clarity and effectiveness.
+Code is not meant to be beautiful, its meant to be understandable so other people can read and write it.

+## References
+Atwood, J. (2007, May 30).
+Coding Horror.

+Getting Started with Redux · Redux.
+(2018, December 9).

+Martin, R. C., Coplien, J. O., Wampler, K., Grenning, J. W., Schuchert, B. L., Langr, J., . . .
+Feathers, M. C. (2016).
+Clean code: A handbook of agile software craftsmanship.
+Prentice Hall.

+Powell, M. (2018, April 29).
+React State Management Patterns.